+Priority Axis 5

-Priority axis 5 - Technical Assistance
+Technical Assistance

-- Drafting and implementing the Programme communication strategy, including the setting up and implementation of information and communication measures and tools in line with Article 115 of the EU Regulation No. 1303/2013; - Drafting and implementing the Programme evaluation plan and follow-up of findings of independent Programme evaluations; - Setting up, running and maintaining a computerised system to record and store data on each operation necessary for the monitoring, evaluation, financial management, verification and audit (including data on individual participants in operations where applicable, in compliance with electronic data exchange requirements provided for in Article 122(3) of the EU Regulation No. 1303/2013 and in related implementing acts) and contributing to the reduction of administrative burden for beneficiaries; - Setting up a network of national/regional authorities/Info point/ financial controllers, coordinated by the joint secretariat, with the purpose of exchanging information and best practices at cross-border level; - Setting up and executing audits on the Programme management and control system as well as on operations.
+- Setting-up and implementing procedures for the quality assessment, monitoring and control of operations implemented under the Cooperation Programme; - Collecting data concerning the progress of the Programme in achieving its objectives, as well as financial data and data relating to indicators and milestones, and reporting to the Monitoring Committee and the European Commission; - Drafting and implementing the Programme communication strategy, including the setting up and implementation of information and communication measures and tools in line with Article 115 of the EU Regulation No. 1303/2013; - Drafting and implementing the Programme evaluation plan and follow-up of findings of independent Programme evaluations; - Setting up, running and maintaining a computerized system to record and store data on each operation necessary for the monitoring, evaluation, financial management, verification and audit (including data on individual participants in operations where applicable, in compliance with electronic data exchange requirements provided for in Article 122(3) of the EU Regulation No. 1303/2013 and in related implementing acts) and contributing to the reduction of administrative burden for beneficiaries; - Setting up a network of national/regional authorities/Info point/ financial controllers, coordinated by the Joint Secretariat, with the purpose of exchanging information and best practices at cross-border level; - Setting up and executing audits on the Programme management and control system as well as on operations.

-B. Actions strengthening capacities of beneficiaries and applicants to present and effectively implement projects
+2. Actions strengthening capacities of beneficiaries and applicants to present and effectively implement projects

-- Drafting of information documents for applicants and beneficiaries to guide them in the preparation of applications and the implementation, evaluation, control and communication of approved operations; - Organizing consultation, information, training and exchange events to strengthen the capacity of applicants to develop applications directly contributing to the Programme-specific objectives and expected results; - Organizing trainings on specific implementation issues such as project and financial management, reporting, control, audit, communication and networking to strengthen the capacity of beneficiaries to implement approved operations, new EU legislation on public procurement; - Developing information and exchange tools (e.g. analytical documents, bilateral meetings, targeted events, etc.) and organization of cross-border and national events to strengthen the involvement of relevant partners in the implementation of the Programme(also including authorities involved in the development or implementation of macro-regional strategies, joint legal bodies operating in the Programme area and umbrella organizations);

-Executing studies, reports and surveys on strategic matters concerning the Programmethat can contribute to the sustainability and take up of results and

-- echnical Assistance achievements into policies, strategies, investments or that are of public interest, making use of experts when necessary.
+- Drafting of information documents for applicants and beneficiaries to guide them in the preparation of applications and the implementation, evaluation, control and communication of approved operations; - Organizing consultation, information, training and exchange events to strengthen the capacity of applicants to develop applications directly contributing to the Programme-specific objectives and expected results; - Organizing trainings on specific implementation issues such as project and financial management, reporting, control, audit, communication and networking to strengthen the capacity of beneficiaries to implement approved operations, new EU legislation on public procurement; - Developing information and exchange tools (e.g. analytical documents, bilateral meetings, targeted events, etc.) and organization of cross-border and national events to strengthen the involvement of relevant partners in the implementation of the Programme (also including authorities involved in the development or implementation of macro-regional strategies, joint legal bodies operating in the Programme area and umbrella organizations); - Executing studies, reports and surveys on strategic matters concerning the Programme that can contribute to the sustainability and take up of results and achievements into policies, strategies, investments or that are of public interest, making use of experts when necessary.

-2.B.5.2 Output indicators expected to contribute to results (by priority axis)
+2.B.5.2.
+Output indicators expected to contribute to results (by Priority Axis)